 - Each MPAGS module is worth 1 credit.
 A typical module lasts for 5 weeks with 2 hours of lectures per week and is assessed on a pass/fail basis via problem sheets or short assignments.
 This will require, on average, an additional 2 days work.

-- MPAGS modules running in 2020/21 will be delivered online, once registered your module convenor will contact you with details.
+- MPAGS modules will be mostly run online 2021/22 , once registered your module convenor will contact you with details.
 Modules offered and how to sign up are on the Midlands Physics Alliance Graduate School website.

 - To sign up for an MPAGS module please use the MPAGS sign-up form.